Setting up your Bash environment#

 export ICPSR_EMAIL=mylogin@cornell.edu

-export ICPSR_PASS="supersecretpwd"
+export ICPSR_PASS='supersecretpwd'

 # env for Bitbucket

-export P_BITBUCKET_PAT="supersecretPAT"
+export P_BITBUCKET_PAT='supersecretPAT'

-export P_BITBUCKET_USERNAME=netid-replace-me
+export P_BITBUCKET_USERNAME=bitbucketusername

 This will